KuoFangYu/Bios/README.md

 # Bios
-This is the newcomer training assignment.
+These are the newcomer training assignment.